 Our sister centre in Banbury, Oxfordshire can be of assistance if you have a loved one between the ages of 16 and 18 with a co-dependency issue.
 Treating addiction and addiction-related issues isn’t the same for adults and teenagers – especially because of the developmental problems that can occur in younger people abusing drugs.
 Our sister centre in Banbury has the necessary resources and years of experience helping teenagers retake control of their lives, recover from drug abuse, and stay clean long-term.

 Contact us today so we can help arrange the admission of your loved one.

 Research shows that recovering addicts who engage in aftercare are less likely to relapse.
 In light of this, we provide one year’s aftercare completely free of charge.

-If you or a loved one have a co-dependency issue alongside a substance abuse disorder, Primrose Lodge can help.
-Call our confidential helpline today by dialling 0203 5539263 to get started on the safe and effective path to recovery.
+Call our confidential helpline today on 0203 553 9263 to get started on the safe and effective path to recovery.